MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/add-users-groups-and-azure-ad-applications.md

 ## Add Azure AD applications to your Dev Center account

 You can allow applications or services that are part of your organization's Azure AD to access your Dev Center account.
+These Azure AD application user accounts can be used to call the REST APIs provided by the [Microsoft Store services](../monetize/using-windows-store-services.md).

 ### Add Azure AD applications from your organization's directory